Yahoo Pixel and Custom Audience Policy

 5. Comply with applicable requirements contained in the developer terms for the underlying mobile operating system (e.g., the iOS Developer Program License Agreement and the Google Play Developer Program Policies); and

-6. Not transmit, directly or indirectly, to Yahoo or an Yahoo affiliate any personally identifiable information relating to visitors to its websites or apps (for clarity, this does not prevent advertisers from onboarding their first party data via functionality provided by Yahoo that hashes such data on ingestion).
+6. Not transmit, directly or indirectly, to Yahoo or a Yahoo affiliate any personally identifiable information relating to visitors to its websites or apps (for clarity, this does not prevent advertisers from onboarding their first-party data via functionality provided by Yahoo that hashes such data on ingestion).

-1. Ensure that its use of Yahoo Code and/or Audience Data complies with the Network Advertising Initiative's guidelines and codes of conduct (which may be amended from time to time by the NAI) if the Yahoo Code / Audience Data is used within the United States of America, or the principles and guidelines of the equivalent self-regulatory body for territories outside the United States, which are comparable to those issued by the NAI, such as those established by the Digital Advertising Alliance of Canada, the Australian Digital Advertising Alliance, and Interactive Advertising Bureau of New Zealand, or such other standards we may subsequently designate from time to time; and
+1. Ensure that its use of Yahoo Code and/or Audience Data complies with the Digital Advertising Alliance (DAA) Self-Regulatory Principles, (which may be amended from time to time by the DAA) if the Yahoo Code / Audience Data is used within the United States, or the principles and guidelines of the equivalent self-regulatory body for territories outside the United States, which are comparable to those issued by the DAA, such as those established by the Digital Advertising Alliance of Canada and the Australian Digital Advertising Alliance;

-2. Prominently display within the privacy policy of its websites and apps a notice that includes each of the following disclosures in close proximity: (a) for Yahoo Code, statements that (1) third-party web beacons, cookies, or similar technologies are used on its websites or apps to provide advertisements about goods and services of interest to visitors, and (2) describe its use of Code Data (it is strongly recommended that the advertiser name Yahoo and Yahoo involvement when describing such use); (b) for Audience Data, a statement that describes its use of Audience Data; and (c) for Yahoo Code and/or Audience Data, a statement that describes how visitors may learn more about the choices offered in connection with the use of Yahoo Code and/or Audience Data (as applicable), including an active link to one of the following URLs: http://www.networkadvertising.org/managing/opt_out.asp or http://www.aboutads.info/choices/ (or the appropriate link for the country available on www.legal.yahoo.com/xw/en/yahoo/privacy/optout/index.html, if advertiser uses Yahoo Code and/or Audience Data outside the United States).
-If the country in which the Yahoo Code and/or Audience Data will be used is not referenced in the aforementioned list, then the advertiser should include an active link to www.legal.yahoo.com/us/en/yahoo/privacy/controls/index.html.
+2. Prominently display within the privacy policy of its websites and apps a notice that includes each of the following disclosures in close proximity: (a) for Yahoo Code, statements that (1) third-party web beacons, cookies, or similar technologies are used on its websites or apps to provide advertisements about goods and services of interest to visitors, and (2) describe its use of Code Data (it is strongly recommended that the advertiser name Yahoo and Yahoo involvement when describing such use), and (b) for Audience Data, a statement that describes its use of Audience Data; and

-2. EUROPEAN ECONOMIC AREA AND/OR UNITED KINGDOM.
-If an advertiser desires to use Yahoo Code and/or Audience Data in the European Economic Area (EEA) and/or the United Kingdom, or if its websites and apps are intended for European Economic Area (EEA) and/or United Kingdom users, it must:
+2. EEA, UK, BRAZIL, QUEBEC AND ALL OTHER JURISDICTIONS WITH AN OPT-IN REGIME.
+If an advertiser uses Yahoo Code and/or Audience Data in an opt-in (explicit) consent regime such as the European Economic Area, the United Kingdom, Brazil, Quebec and certain countries within APAC and LATAM, or if its websites and apps are intended for use in such countries, it must:

-1. Prior to deployment of the Yahoo Code, enter into an agreement with Yahoo EMEA Limited related to its use of Yahoo Code;
+1. Prior to deployment of the Yahoo Code, enter into an agreement with the relevant Yahoo entit(ies) related to its use of Yahoo Code;

-2. Ensure that its use of Yahoo Code and/or Audience Data complies with the European Digital Advertising Alliance's European Principles (which may be amended from time to time by the EDAA), or such other standards we may subsequently designate;
+2. Ensure that its use of Yahoo Code and/or Audience Data complies with applicable local laws and self-regulatory obligations, such as the European Digital Advertising Alliance's European Principles (which may be amended from time to time by the EDAA) for use in the EEA and/or UK;

-3. Prominently display within the privacy policy of its websites and apps a notice that includes each of the following disclosures in close proximity: (a) for Yahoo Code, a statement that third-party web beacons and cookies are used on its website or app to provide advertisements about goods and services of interest to visitors on that and other websites and apps; (b) a statement that describes its use of Code Data (the advertiser must mention Yahoo by name and Yahoo involvement when describing such use) to obtain all necessary rights to use Code Data as required by section 1.B. and/or Audience Data; and (c) a statement that describes how visitors may learn more about the choices offered in connection with its use of Code Data and/or Audience Data, including an active link to http://www.youronlinechoices.eu/; and
+3. Prominently display within the privacy policy of its websites and apps a notice that includes each of the following disclosures in close proximity: (a) for Yahoo Code, a statement that third-party web beacons and cookies are used on its website or app to provide advertisements about goods and services of interest to visitors on that and other websites and apps; (b) a statement that describes its use of Code Data (the advertiser must mention Yahoo by name and Yahoo involvement when describing such use) to obtain all necessary rights to use Code Data as required by section 1.B. and/or Audience Data; and (c) a statement that describes how visitors may learn more about the choices offered in connection with its use of Code Data and/or Audience Data, such as an active link to http://www.youronlinechoices.eu/ for use in the EEA and/or UK;

-4. Obtain all necessary rights, waivers, consents and permissions from users of its websites, mobile apps or other services related to its proposed use of Code Data and Audience Data.
+5. Provide transparency and obtain all necessary rights, consents, and permissions from users of its websites, mobile apps, or other services related to the use of Code Data and Audience Data by Taboola for the purposes set out in Section 3.C., below.

 1. AUDIENCE DATA.
 We will not use Audience Data or an advertiser's custom audience segments except at the direction of said advertiser.
 We will not share Audience Data or an advertiser's custom audience segments with any other advertiser.

 2. CODE DATA.
 We will not share un-aggregated Code Data with any other advertisers nor use it for the benefit of any other specific advertiser without advertiser's consent.
 Yahoo may use Code Data in an aggregated, pseudonymous, or anonymous manner for (i) internal operational purposes (such as abuse detection and prevention, reporting), (ii) to build or improve services and offerings, and (iii) to personalize content (including ads) we deliver.
-Advertisers may control what Code Data is collected via optional Online Enhanced Matching by configuring the Yahoo Code.
+Advertisers may control what Code Data is collected via optional Online Enhanced Matching by configuring the Yahoo Code or Yahoo Pixel API.